NitrogenUA/gppredictor-addon/README.md

 ### Known issues
 * The script is limited in terms of execution speed in a way that it can't go very fast due to the seeming requests throttling on the gppredictor website.
 It might take 5 to 10 seconds to process one league page(up to 20 members) so be patient.
 * Currently the script doesn't support multi-page leagues in a coherent way.
 This issue might get resolved in future updates.
+* Script currently works only over HTTP.

 ### Debug mode
-Enables you to see additional debug output inside your browser's DevTool/JS concole.
+Debug mode enables you to see additional debug output inside your browser's DevTool/JS console.
 To enable debug mode set the global variable 'debug' with 'true' value.
 It is set to 'false' by default.
 Additionally debug mode allows you to force the script to calculate the points regardless of wether gppredictor website has posted the points for the latest GP or not.

 ### Disclaimer
 Original author of this software is affiliated with neither Autosport nor gppredictor websites.
 This software is originally intended for entertainment purposes and is meant as way to enrich your gppredictor experience.
 It might contain bugs or produce undesirable websites/browser behavior.
 Use it at your own risk.
 For copyright notice and license information see the LICENSE file included.